59inu/_foodo/README.md

 ## Concept

-A simple web-app tool to manage misterious stock of your refregiraor!
+A simple web-app tool to manage misterious stock of your refrigerator!

 ## Skill Stack